JSS University Mysore 2025

 Ayurvedic as well as modern aspects of general medicine, gynaecology and obstetrics, general surgery, paediatrics, ENT, ophthalmology, Panchakarma (Bio-cleansing procedure), Ayurvedic Classical Texts.

 Bachelor of Homoeopathic Medicine and Surgery (BHMS) is an undergraduate degree course.
-It provides the knowledge in medical treatment through the homeopathic system to the students.
-Homeopathy is the study of medical treatments with the help of medicines made of highly diluted substances that activate the self-healing processes in the body.
+It provides the knowledge in medical treatment through the homoeopathic system to the students.
+Homoeopathy is the study of medical treatments with the help of medicines made of highly diluted substances that activate the self-healing processes in the body.
 Candidates who want to pursue BHMS will have a career in Homeopathic Pharmacy, Paediatrics, Psychiatry, Skin Specialist and Infertility.
 The study of BHMS course involves topics such as:

 BNYS stands for the study of Bachelor of Naturopathy and Yoga Sciences.
 It includes the study of both traditional naturopathic as well as modern medicine.
 The healing methods studied in BNYS focuses on the natural ability of the body to cure itself which is assisted by naturopathy.
 It includes the study of topics such as: